THE FIRST 69 WEEKS

 = 483 x 360 = 173,880 days

-THE AUTHORITY TO RESTORE THE POLITICAL SOVEREIGNTY OF JERUSALEM WAS GIVEN TO NEHEMIAH.It was a day of high drama.
+It was a day of high drama.
 In fear of his very life Nehemiah had asked the king for something of a very sensitive nature.
 He was asking Artaxerxes for permission to restore the city of Jerusalem, its walls and its gates.
 He was, in effect, asking for a royal edict allowing the Jewish House of Judah to return with supplies, money, and royal authority to restore the sovereignty of the Holy City as a self-governing city-state.
 This was a very tense moment.
 He could have been executed for this.

 But Nehemiah found favor in the eyes of the king.
-And the Medo-Persian ruler Artaxerxes Longinus issued that all important decree.
+And the Medo-Persian ruler Artaxerxes Longimanus issued that all important decree.
 It was a stupendous day in holy history.
 The edict given by Artaxerxes in his 20th year was highly significant.
 It gave permission for the political restoration of the city of Jerusalem.

 Medo-Persia was the world superpower of the time.
 This edict would give authority for returning Jews to do something they had not been able to do before.
 They were being given this edict in the peace, security, and and superpower protection of Artaxerxes to rebuild the city of Jerusalem.
 The City of Shalom, the city of the coming Prince of Peace was to be restored.
 Soon its walls and gates would be rebuilt.
 And it would function as a sovereign city-state.

-We know that Zerubbabel and Ezra had not restored the walls and gates.
-Because when Nehemiah came along eight years after Ezra in 445 B.C. we read (in Nehemiah 2) that he had received the sad news that the gates of Jerusalem were still charred, burned with fire.
-And the walls of Jerusalem were still in shambles.
-This is what prompted him to approach the king as his cup-bearer and to pop the big question.
+We know for a certainty that neither Zerubbabel or Ezra had rebuilt the walls and gates.
+Because when Nehemiah came along, (and this was eight years after Ezra in the spring of 445 B.C.), Nehemiah had received sad news.
+We read (in Nehemiah 2) that he had been told that the walls of Jerusalem were still in ruins.
+And the gates were burned with fire.

-And so it was, that in 445 B.C., in the month of Nisan, the Persian King Artaxerxes Longinus in his 20th year would receive a petition from his Jewish butler.
-And he would issue a royal edict to restore Jerusalem, God's holy city.
-(Neh.1-2) This was not an obscure event.
-It was a highly significant event in holy history.
-This edict would set the clock ticking for the seventy weeks of Daniel.
+And so it was, that in 445 B.C., in the month of Nisan, the Persian King Artaxerxes Longimanus in his 20th year would receive a petition from his Jewish butler.
+And Artaxerxes would issue a royal edict to allow the restoration of Jerusalem, God's holy city.
+(Neh.1-2)

 On this special day He would enter into His holy city!